DivyaE4/Chat-Server-Socket-Programming/README.md

 Join multiple chatrooms

-View the list of available groups or join new ones
+View the list of available groups or create new ones

 Basic functionalities like viewing Request history